 The internal charger is a multi-stage charger.
 The external adapter can be left plugged in indefinitely.
 It will continually pulse charge the battery preventing self discharge and keeping the battery topped off.
-If the 9750 is used sporadically, MSI recommends leaving the adapter plugged in while the system is idle.
+If the 9750A is used sporadically, MSI recommends leaving the adapter plugged in while the system is idle.

-The 9750 can be operated with the adapter plugged in.
-However, the charger may not charge the internal battery completely.
-To ensure fully charging the battery, turn the 9750 off, remove the power plug, then plug it back in.
+You can operate the 9750A with the charger plugged in.
+However, the charger will not charge the internal battery.
+To ensure fully charging the battery, turn the 9750A off, remove the power plug, then plug it back in.

-SECTION 2 - RF SCALE COMMUNICATIONS - THE CELLSCALE SYSTEM
+SECTION 2 - RF SCALE COMMUNICATIONS

-The 9750 is a component of the MSI CellScale System.
-The CellScale system uses frequency hopping spreadspectrum RF Modem technology transmitting in the 2.4 GHz ISM band.
+The 9750A is a component of the MSI CellScale System.
+The CellScale system uses frequency hopping spread-spectrum RF Modem technology transmitting in the 2.4 GHz ISM band.